Skip to main content

 Order-placement persistence

-Once the order is placed:
+Once the order is placed, the platform records:

 Field reference